demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeamsWebhook/README.md

-Integration for sending notifications to a Microsoft Teams channel via Incoming Webhook.
+Integration for sending notifications to a Microsoft Teams channel via workflow.
 This integration was integrated and tested with version 6.8 of Microsoft Teams via Webhook

 ## Configure Microsoft Teams via Webhook on Cortex XSOAR